![]() |

 So far, I think Chatham Restaurant has the best char-siu bao in Chinatown.
 The buns are actually filled with pork, not just pork fat globules, and smothered in sweet caramelized onions.
 This was perfect on the walk back home.

 And finally, the pork chop.
-The pork chops at Excellent Pork Chop House are Taiwanese-style, pan fried with five spice and served on top of rice with pickled mustard greens and minced pork.
+The pork chops at Excellent Pork Chop House are Taiwanese-style, fried with five spice and served on top of rice with pickled mustard greens and minced pork.
 Unfortunately, the pork chop fell slightly short of being excellent.
 The pork could have been less lean, and more juicy, but for the price, I can’t complain.
 You can even get the pork chop alone for $2.50, but I like the sauce of sour pickled vegetables and minced pork that comes with the rice.

 On a side note, I found it interesting that the plastic bag they gave my order in said May Wah on it.
 May Wah on Hester used to be a hole-in-the-wall take-out place that served really good Taiwanese pork chops over rice similar to Excellent Pork Chop House for only $4.50.
 I would even venture to say the pork chops at May Wah were a bit better.
 They were more greasy, but also more juicy.
 Little more than a year ago, the place changed owners and it is now called Wah Mei.
 To add to the confusion, there is a vegetarian store across the street called May Wah.
 WTF!
 When my friend Eunice first started working near Chinatown I told her to go to May Wah for pork chops not knowing the owners changed and she ended up in the vegetarian store.
 Luckily, the people working there steered her across the street.